Flavor: Woodsy, vegetal aroma. Balanced, nutty character. Lingering, clean finish.

 Garden: This plot of tea is located in the historical Phoenix Village in Lugu Township.
 Mr. Lin has been managing this plot of tea organically for over 5 years.
 It is an early generation plot of Qing Xin Oolong inherited from Mrs. Lin's family.
 The mature tea trees have transitioned surprisingly well, and are producing leaves with a constitution that is reminiscent of decades past.

 Harvest: Hand picked in small batches.
-November 2016.
+Fall 2017.
 Phoenix Village, Lugu Township, Taiwan.

 This batch of tea has the "original flavor" of Oolong that is reminiscent of generations past.
 It is a substantial, but mild character that is slightly sweet on the palate and has a distinctly aromatic, lingering aftertaste.
 The leaves were sufficiently oxidized, and roasted twice, but very gently.
 They were then left to "set" for a few months without being vacuum sealed.
 This allowed for a minimal, yet detectable amount of post-production oxidation that gives it a traditional Oolong character.